Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 - **Skyrim Outfit System**: You can enable the mod and create your own outfits here that can override the visuals of your current equipped gear but retain the stats.

+- **True directional movement:** You can change the target lock button here.
+By default it's on controller right stick press.
+If you want to target lock on keyboard or mouse, you must rebind it.

 ## Wheeler

 This section has been written because it is commonly asked enough that I feel I need to write it down on the list's documentation to have an easy place to point people.
 Almost this entire section is copy-pasted from the [Wheeler Mod Page](https://www.nexusmods.com/skyrimspecialedition/mods/97345).